Two injured - one seriously - in A41 crash which closed road

 The road was closed for a number of hours following the crash for investigation work to be carried out.

-Market Drayton Fire Station attended the incident and delivered an update on social media, explaining how firefighters had used specialist equipment to help the casualties.
+Market Drayton Fire Station firefighters attended the incident and delivered an update on social media, explaining how the crew had used specialist equipment to help the casualties.

 "The male driver of one vehicle was found to be trapped and had sustained serious injuries.